Choice-free duality for orthocomplemented lattices by means of spectral spaces: Orthocomplemented lattices

 Given that Definitions \ref{lattice1} and \ref{lattice2} of an ortholattice are equivalent, we will adopt the latter for the sake of simplicity.
 The Hasse diagrams depicted in Figure \ref{2 times 2} are examples of ortholattices.

 Clearly, the $2\times 2$ lattice is an example of an ortholattice which is also a Boolean algebra and hence a distributive lattice.
-The fact that an ortholattice however in general drops the distributive property is easily exhibited within the $O_{10}$ ortholattice which admits of a subset $A\subseteq O_{10}$ which is isomorphic to the $M_3$ and $N_5$ lattices, depicted in Figure \ref{m3 and n5}.
+The fact that ortholattices however in general drop the distributive property is easily exhibited within the $O_{10}$ ortholattice which admits of sublattices $A,B\subseteq O_{10}$ that are isomorphic to the $M_3$ and $N_5$ lattices, depicted in Figure \ref{m3 and n5}.

 Note that this implies that the ortholattice $O_{10}$ is non-distributive, and hence, not a Boolean algebra.
-This is a consequence of the following well known characterization theorem of distributive lattices. \begin{theorem}[Birkhoff and Dedekind \cite{davey}] A lattice $L$ is distributive if and only if there exists no sublattice $A\subseteq L$ such that either $h\colon A\to M_3$ or $i\colon A\to N_5$ are lattice isomorphisms. \end{theorem}
+This is a consequence of the following well known characterization theorem of distributive lattices. \begin{theorem}[Birkhoff \cite{birkhoff1} and Dedekind \cite{dedekind}] A lattice $L$ is distributive if and only if there exists no sublattice $A\subseteq L$ isomorphic to either $M_3$ or $N_5$. \end{theorem}